Izzzzz27/VU-moodle-redirector/README.md

 Students of Vilnius University who usually visit the Moodle platform.
 Anyone seeking automation for repetitive navigation tasks.

-you can get it from chrome here:
+you can get it for chrome here:

 https://chromewebstore.google.com/detail/vu-moodle-redirector/pmioanjlcddggnkfppiacpabengcoece